alramirezca/ATRACKCS/joss/paper.md

 # Summary

 Mesoscale convective systems (MCS) are organized cloud clusters that produce regional rainfall and feature vertical development penetrating the mid-upper troposphere.
-These events are frequent worldwide and are highly relevant because of their relationship with threats such as floods, thunderstorms, landslides, and river overflows [@Houze2018].
-MCS also represents risks for both private and government aviation activities associated with human losses, aviation delays, and economic impacts.
-Therefore, the spatio-temporal characterization of MCS plays a fundamental role in understanding weather and regional climate, and contributes to reducing the vulnerability to severe precipitation events [@Weipert2008].
+These events are frequent worldwide and are highly relevant as they can cause floods, thunderstorms, landslides, and river overflows [@Houze2018].
+MCS also represent risks for both public and private activities, causing human losses, aviation delays, crop losses, and economic impacts.
+Therefore, the spatio-temporal characterization of MCS contributed to reducing the vulnerability to severe precipitation events, as well as understanding weather and regional climate [@Weipert2008].

 Thermal emission maps of the Earth surfaces can be obtained from satellite infrared data.
 At a given surface temperature electromagnetic radiation is emitted and depends on the emission temperature; this temperature is known as the brightness temperature (Tb).
 Although the magnitude of Tb does not represent a direct measurement of precipitation, it is an indirect representation of cloud cover height associated with an MCS event.
 Some methodologies for MCS detection use other satellite spectral bands as a proxy for precipitation (P) [@Feng2021; @Liu2019]